 Choosing Gas for Your Bad Boy Lawn Mower

 There are so many different types of fuel you can purchase at gas stations today.
-Gone are the days where your only fuel choices are regular, premium and diesel.
-With so many options, it can get confusing on what type of gas is best for your lawn mower.
+Gone are the days when your only fuel choices are regular, premium, and diesel.
+With so many options, it can get confusing what type of gas is best for your lawn mower.

 Buy Fresh Gas for Your Bad Boy Lawn Mower

 Always use fresh unleaded gas that has a low ethanol content.
-You need to use fuel that is made of 10% or less of ethanol.
-Gas can begin to breakdown and become less effective as soon as 30 days after purchase.
+You need to use fuel that is made of 10% or less ethanol.
+Gas can begin to break down and become less effective as soon as 30 days after purchase.

 Avoid High Amounts of Ethanol in your Bad Boy Lawn Mower

 To make gasoline more environmentally friendly, a corn-based fuel known as ethanol is added.
 While running ethanol in most vehicles is okay, it is not good for the small engine in your Bad Boy lawn mower.

 Avoid using gasoline that has an ethanol content greater than 10%.
 The less ethanol in your fuel the better.
 More options for gasoline with higher ethanol contents are showing up at the local fuel station.